swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 The federation operator may impose further requirements regarding the `<mdui:UIInfo>` extension.

+<a name="certificates-in-metadata"></a>
+##### 2.1.1.2.
+Certificates in Metadata

+Public keys used for signature validation and encryption MUST be expressed via X.509 certificates included in metadata as `<ds:X509Certificate>` child elements to `<md:KeyDescriptor>` elements.
+These certificates merely acts as containers for the public keys needed for signature validation and encryption and the consumer of a metadata entry cannot expect to be able to execute a successful certificate path validation of such certificates.
+A metadata consumer MUST NOT reject a metadata entry due to that certificate trust is missing, the certificate is expired, or certificate revocation information is missing.

+However, for interoperability reasons it is RECOMMENDED that:

+* self-signed certificates are used,
+* certificates with a long validity time are used,
+* certificates are not signed with MD5- och SHA1-based signature algorithms.

-All services represented in the metadata SHALL include RSA public keys in the form of a certificate, which supports both signature validation and encryption.
-The same public key MAY support both signature validation and encryption, indicated by an absent `"use"` attribute.
+All services represented in metadata SHALL include at least one `<md:KeyDescriptor>` holding a X.509 certificate to be used for signature validation and/or message encryption.
+The same certificate MAY be used for both signature validation and encryption.
+It those cases the `use` attribute of the `<md:KeyDescriptor>` element should be absent.
+If separate signature and encryption keys are used, this is indicated by assigning the `use` attribute to `signing` and `encryption` respectively.

+In order to facilitate key rollover of a signing key, a service MUST support multiple signing certificates found in peer metadata and MUST support signature validation using a key from any of the available peer signature certificates.

+For key rollover of encryption keys, the service that is performing the key rollover MUST only publish the latest key (in a certificate) to its metadata entry.
+Until all peers have consumed the service's metadata entry containing the new certificate, the service MUST support decrypting messages using both the old and new key.

+<a name="declaring-algorithm-support"></a>
+##### 2.1.1.3.
+Declaring Algorithm Support

 Services MAY declare encryption and signature capabilities as defined in \[[SAML2MetaAlgSupport](#saml2metaalg)\].
 The declared algorithms MUST meet the algorithm requirements defined by the Swedish eID Framework or by the federation operator .
 Thus, it is not allowed to declare an algorithm, or key size, that is prohibited from use.

 All services conformant with this specification MUST support the mandatory algorithms defined by the Swedish eID Framework, meaning that a service has no possibility to opt-out from a certain mandatory algorithm by excluding it from the declared capabilities.
 The main purpose of declaring an algorithm using any of the elements `<md:EncryptionMethod>`, `<alg:SigningMethod>` or `<alg:DigestMethod>` is to declare which algorithm the service prefers.